 Other than this procedure, it’s all about formulating proper oral hygiene habits and sticking to them.
 Certain products or techniques may also be recommended to you by our dentists to help keep your mouth healthy.

 Have you noticed new symptoms similar to those mentioned above and feel you might be experiencing some stage of gum disease?
-Our experienced dentists in Grand Haven and Grand Rapids, MI, are well versed in treating patients struggling with gum disease.
+Our, are well versed in treating patients struggling with gum disease.

 Contact us online to schedule an appointment or call one of our locations today to set up a time that works best for you.